sircharlo/meeting-media-manager/docs/_posts/2013-01-01-usage-notes.md

 Unlike Windows and Linux, auto-update functionality is **not** implemented on macOS, and for technical reasons probably never will be.
 However, one of two things will happen for Mac users when an update is available:

-- JWMMF will attempt to download the update package and open it automatically, after which it will quit.
-The user will then have to manually complete the installation of the JWMMF update by dragging and dropping the updated app to their Applications folder, after which they will be able to launch the newly updated JWMMF from their Applications folder.
+- JWMMF will attempt to download the update package and open it automatically, after which the user will have to manually complete the installation of the JWMMF update by dragging and dropping the updated app to their Applications folder.
+Then, they will be able to launch the newly updated JWMMF from their Applications folder as usual.

 - If the previous step fails at any stage, JWMMF will display a persistent notification indicating that an update is available, with a link to the update itself.
 A red, pulsing notification will also be displayed on the settings button in the main screen of JWMMF.
 The JWMMF version number in the settings screen will turn into a button that, once clicked, opens the latest release's download page automatically.